BeMoreKinky

 • "Free Use Wife/Girlfriend": The woman partner adopts an always-available role, telling her spouse something like "I am yours to enjoy whenever you want."
 This can be deeply erotic for anyone who enjoys submission or the idea of being a devoted sexual plaything.
 What makes this more than a porn trope is how couples personalize it: some frame it as service-oriented devotion, others as a playful game where "availability" only covers specific acts or times of day.

-• Same-Sex and LGBTQ+ Free Use: Free use is well established in LGBTQ communities.
-One article noted the fetish was "spreading like wildfire" in gay male circles specifically.
-It works across configurations: a dominant top who can take the bottom partner whenever, a butch/femme dynamic where the femme says "push me up against the wall whenever you feel like it," or any combination.
-Queer relationships often already play with flexible roles, making free use a natural extension.
+• Same-Sex and LGBTQ+ Free Use: People of all genders and orientations can enjoy free use.
+It works across configurations: a dominant top who can approach the bottom partner within their agreement, a butch/femme dynamic where one says "push me up against the wall whenever you feel like it," or any other combination.
+No identity or orientation makes someone naturally suited to the kink.

 • A practical note on labels: Whatever role you adopt, try naming it together rather than borrowing a porn category wholesale.
 One couple we heard from calls their arrangement "the green light rule" instead of "free use wife," which helped the submissive partner feel like an equal co-creator rather than a character in someone else's script.
 The label shapes how the dynamic feels day-to-day.